ferrucc-io/ferruccio/content/posts/altacucina.md

  >   Reach out if you're a hungry and motivated developer.
 If you are ready to take initiative and share your crazy ideas with our team and build a product that will be used by millions!

->    Eat pasta, ship faster!
+>    Eat pasta, ship fasta!
 >    Join us now

 ## How did I screen people?
 Github profile link.

-## Empty profile or no personal projects?
+## What if they had an empty profile or no personal projects?
-Heavy next.
+Skipped to next applicant.

 ## How did I pick people?
-I opened these people’s Github and looked at code asking myself “am I learning something reading this code?” and “is the experience on a similar tech stack?”
+I opened these people’s Github and looked at code asking myself “Am I learning something reading this code?” and “Is the experience on a similar tech stack?”

 On day one we hired the frontend developer and a backend developer.

 My only rule and requirement for day one was, whatever happens, push something to the repository on day one (even something small like an improvement on the readme).

+The strict time requirements required us to be ruthless with this.

 One of the two developers (the backend guy) didn’t deliver on this, so we let him go.
-So I spent more time finding a good fit fo the project and hired a replacement on day 2.

 I don’t think this is by any means a great way to evaluate people, but I also didn’t care about evaluating people.
 I only wanted to be sure I didn’t make a bad hiring decision, limiting risk.

-## Lesson Learned: The time spent finding the best fit for the project has a 10x effect on productivity.
+## Lesson Learned: When on the other side of the deal (contracting) don't take things personally

-After 2 days I didn’t have to juggle anymore between hiring, developing, architecting and managing people.
+After 3 days I didn’t have to juggle anymore between hiring, developing, architecting and managing people.

+We created a very simple workflow:

+**Everyone first thing of the day had to post on our #general Slack channel what they did in the previous day and what they expected to get done in the following day.**

-One month of work passed quite quickly and we managed to have a “launch” ready version on the exact day I had predicted!
+A month of work passed quite quickly and we managed to have a “launch” ready version on the exact day I had predicted!

 The night before of our launch, we all went for dinner with our friends from [Superlinear](https://superlinear.co/).
 Fortunately or unfortunately we found out from them that we had made a terrible mistake!

 We were using GIFs to show step by step recipes, but by using compressed .mp4 and .webm videos we could’ve cut the size of media files by 10x.
 While gaining more control over looping and autoplay of recipe steps.

 So we decided to delay launch by 3 days.
-In 2 days we managed to get a worker up and running compressing and generating all the video types we needed, create a custom video player and deploy!
+In 2 days we managed to get a worker up and running compressing and generating all the video types we needed, create a custom video on the frontend player and deploy!

-Unsurprisingly, the biggest trouble we had was with CSS and Html..
+Unsurprisingly, the biggest trouble we had was with CSS and HTML..
 It turns out that autoplay of videos on iOS Safari is extremely tricky to implement and test!

-## Lesson Learned: Never use GIFs
+## Lesson Learned: Never use GIFs for serious projects

 #### Not even Giphy uses them anymore, autoplay muted .mp4 or .webm videos.

+## Lesson Learned: Safari sucks, test things on it, they will break.

-Also always talk about your projects and work to get advice.
+## Extra Lesson: Also always talk about your projects with friends to get advice.

-How can you squeeze out maximum productivity from developers
+How can you squeeze out maximum productivity from developers.

-As this was a short term “rush” project, my goal was to squeeze out the maximum results from myself and everyone involved with the product.
+As this was a short term rushed project, my goal was to squeeze out the maximum results from myself and everyone involved with the product.

 If I had to build a team for the longer term I would’ve probably not cared about the programming languages the developers I hired had experience in.